Since dogs are always running and walking bare-foot, it is extremely easy for them to sustain paw injuries.

 - Keep your dog’s nails short and trimmed and regularly check that none have grown into the pad.

-- Protect your dog’s paws during winter by wrapping their paws in protective boots or use a natural de-icing spray, such as:
+- Protect your dog’s paws during winter by wrapping their paws in protective boots or use a pet-safe snow and ice melter.

 - Do not let your dog run on a hot road or pavement to avoid burning his pads.